khaiowo/Thalindor/Planes of Existence Cosmology for Elyndros 1e73e8a5a27e80b38ef8c2cfad0d8cf0.md

 ### **Cosmic Relationships and Dynamics**

 - **Balance of Power**: The **Celestial Realms** and the **Abyss** are in a constant tug-of-war for influence over the mortal realm.
 Their battles manifest in wars, divine interventions, and even catastrophic events like the **Shattering**.
-- **Divine Influence**: Gods from various planes often intervene directly in Elyndros' affairs, though they do so in different ways.
+- **Divine Influence**: Gods from various planes often intervene directly in Thalindor' affairs, though they do so in different ways.
 Some, like the **Seraphim**, actively protect mortals, while others, like those from the **Abyssal Conflux**, try to sow chaos and destruction.
 - **Cross-Plane Travel**: Certain powerful individuals or artifacts, like the **Split Soul Katana**, can bridge the gap between planes, either through ritual magic or inherent properties that allow them to tear through the fabric of reality.